ci-companeros/lazydog/README.md

 ## Testing
 The goal of testing is to ensure that the application functions correctly, delivers a smooth user experience, and performs well across different devices and browsers.
 Testing helps to identify and fix bugs, validate the design, and ensure that the system meets the defined requirements before deployment.

+The project underwent rigorous testing to ensure the functionality works as intended, with special focus on usability and performance across devices.
+Manual and automated tests were conducted to confirm that the app functions smoothly in various scenarios.

 <details>
 <summary><b>What we tested</b></summary>
 <br>